Do you require children to be toilet trained?

-We look forward to in-person conversations, phone calls, and e-mails with our parents throughout the year!
+We look forward to frequent communication with our parents throughout the year!
 We love working as a team to ensure your child’s happiness and well-being at school.
 The only time we ask that you not engage in a lengthy conversation is at the beginning of class, drop-off time.
-We want the teachers to be available to greet each student and his or her adult and be ready to comfort any child who is having a tough time separating from the person bringing him or her to school.
+We want the teachers to be available to greet each student and their adult and be ready to comfort any child who is having a tough time separating from the person bringing him or her to school.

-Each teacher will provide you with her personal telephone number and e-mail address.
-You may call and e-mail whenever you wish.
+Each teacher will provide you with their personal telephone number and e-mail address.
+You may call and email whenever you wish.
 We just ask that if you have a question later than 8 pm in the evening, you communicate with the director.
 Our teachers have their own children and need to be focused on them in the late evening.
-Our director will respond to you as soon as she can, and teachers will call or e-mail you in the next day.
+Our director will respond to you as soon as she can, and teachers will call or email you in the next day.